-You must ensure a Fire Risk Assessment of your premises is carried out and maintain a Fire Management Plan under The Regulatory Reform (Fire Safety) Order 2005.
+It’s a legal requirement for the responsible person (RP) of any non domestic premises to ensure that a Fire Risk Assessment is carried out alongside a Fire Management Plan under The Regulatory Reform (Fire Safety) Order 2005.
 This applies if you are:

 Good management of fire safety in your premises is essential to ensure the safety of your staff and visitors.